scooter99boston/bbu-gf/docs/gf_assurance/index.md

 1. No assurances for public use (read transactions).
 2. Membership status will be public through Bedrock Consortium website.
-2. Ledger Reliability expectations will be set and audit procedures will be established.
+3. Ledger Reliability expectations will be set and audit procedures will be established.
-3. Proclamation of affiliation with the Sovrin Ecosystem will be public through the Sovrin Foundation and Bedrock Consortium websites.

 #### General Production

 1. No assurances for public use (read transactions).
 2. Membership status will be public through Bedrock Consortium website.
 2. Ledger Reliability expectations will be set and audit procedures will be established.
-3. Proclamation of affiliation with the Sovrin Ecosystem will be public through the Sovrin Foundation and Bedrock Consortium websites.

 ### Versioning
 Each version of this document is tied to the BBU Governance Framework at a specific point of time.